 Who is Tacitus?

 Tacitus was no friend of Christians.
 You’ll see from what he says that he thinks Christianity is a hateful superstition.
 He seems rather unmoved about the Christians who were “covered with the skins of beasts and torn by dogs”.
-Seems like a really nice guy.
+He seems like a really nice guy.

 To give some background, when Tacitus was only 8 years old, there was a huge fire in Rome.
 This is one of those things that would have led the news on all networks in our day.
 There are some rumors that Nero himself may have been responsible for the fire.
 What an emperor to do when you burn down a big part of the capital?
 Blame these newfangled Christians, that’s what.